Pablo Escobar: Death

 Escobar faced threats from the Colombian police, the U.S. government and his rivals, the Cali Cartel.
-On 2 December 1993, Escobar was found in a house in a middle-class residential area of Medellín by Colombian special forces, using technology provided by the United States which allowed them to trace Escobar's location after he made a call to his family.
-Police tried to arrest Escobar but the situation quickly escalated to an exchange of gunfire.
+On 2 December 1993, a day after his 44th birthday, Escobar was found in a house in a middle-class residential area of Medellín by Colombian special forces, using technology provided by the United States which allowed them to trace Escobar's location after he made a call to his family.
+Police tried to arrest Escobar, but the situation quickly escalated to an exchange of gunfire.
 Escobar was shot and killed while trying to escape from the roof, along with a bodyguard who was also shot.
 He was hit by bullets in the torso and feet, and a bullet which struck him in the head, killing him.
 This sparked debate about whether he killed himself or whether he was shot and killed.

 Aftermath of his death

 Soon after Escobar's death and the subsequent fragmentation of the Medellín Cartel, the cocaine market became dominated by the rival Cali Cartel until the mid-1990s when its leaders were either killed or captured by the Colombian government.
 The Robin Hood image that Escobar had cultivated maintained a lasting influence in Medellín.
 Many there, especially many of the city's poor whom Escobar had aided while he was alive, mourned his death, and over 25,000 people attended his funeral.
 Some of them consider him a saint and pray to him for receiving divine help.
 Escobar was buried at the Monte Sacro Cemetery.